Teachers’ beliefs in ELT

 “Students need words.
 Not just individual words - phrases and collocations as well.
 They need to learn the phrases that native speakers use on a regular basis.
 From now on, grammar will come second to lexis in my classes”

-As I shall discuss later, I also believe that this approach helped me to master the Serbian language in quick time.
+As I shall discuss later, I believe that the Lexical Approach helped me to master the Serbian language in quick time.

-THE LEXICAL APPROACH - JUST A SPRINGBOARD FOR MY OWN IDEAS AND METHODOLOGIES
+THE LEXICAL APPROACH - a SPRINGBOARD FOR MY OWN IDEAS AND METHODOLOGIES

 I read a little about the Lexical Approach whilst studying for my master’s in 2009.